Banks and lenders love having people cosign student loans and refinance loans, but borrowers and their families should think twice.

 Even under ideal circumstances, cosigning a loan has real drawbacks.

 Due to the presence of a cosigner, a borrower can true a loan application rejection into an approval.
 Cosigners can also help borrowers secure lower interest rates.

 Once the loan is issued, it will show up on the credit report of the borrower and the cosigner.
 While the credit report may note that the cosigner is the cosigner and not the actual borrower, nearly all credit application decisions will be made assuming that the cosigner will be legally responsible for the debt.
 This can negatively affect the cosigners credit score and their debt-to-income ratio.
 In some circumstances, creditors will exclude the cosigned loans from their approval calculations, but this is the exception and not the rule.
 Additionally, in an era where most of these decisions are done automatically by a computer, having a cosigned loan on your credit report can be a major detriment to buying a house or even getting a car loan.

 This issue is especially true for cosigners who are on loans where the borrower is still in college.
-The lender may not even report a monthly payment on the credit report, and future creditors may make assumptions that grossly over estimate the future obligations of the cosigner.
-For cosigners attempting to purchase a home while a borrower is in college, this issue get especially ugly.
+The lender may not even report a monthly payment on the credit report, and future creditors may make assumptions that grossly overestimate the future obligations of the cosigner.
+For cosigners attempting to purchase a home while a borrower is in college, this issue gets especially ugly.

 Thus, even when the borrower has never missed a payment on the loan, cosigners can still run into issues.

 Ugly Circumstances for Cosigners: The Worst-Case Scenarios

 Most college students seem like a good bet to pay off their debt… especially to friends and loved ones.
 They have done the work to get admitted, and they are working towards a degree that should lead to a good job and a good income.

 Unfortunately, not all college students get high paying jobs.
 Some don’t even get jobs in their fields.
 Others don’t even graduate.